 Well, first of all, the Wool-gatherer is Hugh Parry.
 Welcome to my website.

-A year’s subscription costs £10, and subscribers receive newsletters, two editions of ‘The Wool-gatherer’ (a magazine containing short articles on miscellaneous literary topics), and selections from writers who are not well-known or readily accessible.
+Over a period of nearly 15 years, I have brought out a series of 24 'Wool-gatherers' (magazines containing short articles on miscellaneous topics), various extended essays, and selections from writers who are not well-known or readily accessible.
 Many of the articles spring from courses which I have taught, but it is not necessary to have attended these; my optimistic belief is that there exists, at least potentially, a substantial minority of people who might be described as ‘general readers’, and that they are hardly being catered for at all these days.
+I don’t write for academics – I am not one myself.
+If you are interested in that old and unfashionable pursuit, reading, and are willing to explore the writing of the past, then you should find something that will intrigue or amuse you.

 Gilfach,